 Courts rarely intervene to set aside an arbitrator's award.
 By law, arbitrators' awards are as enforceable as judgments of the court itself.

 Arbitration brings efficiency and finality to construction dispute resolution and is a preferred means of resolving such disputes.

-Duncan Glaholt has been an arbitrator of construction industry disputes for over twenty years, and he has co-authored well-respected books on the subject.
+Duncan Glaholt is a Chartered Arbitrator with over twenty years of experience.
+He has co-authored well-respected books on the subject.